Basis Report/Resources/Capital Allocation

 ```html

-4. Is the dividend covered 1.5x by free cash flow — not earnings?
+4. Is the dividend covered 1.5x by free cash flow, not earnings?
 Earnings are an opinion.
-Free cash flow is a fact.
-A dividend covered by earnings but not FCF is one bad quarter from a cut.
+Cash flow is a fact.
+A $2 dividend supported by $2.10 in EPS but only $1.40 in FCF is one bad quarter from a cut.

 ```